Profile information

 From March through October we need help tending gardens, harvesting produce, and processing/canning hot sauce, tomatoes, and pickles.
 We also need help with maintaining trails.
 We eat pretty great during summer and fall because of all the fresh produce.

 We have numerous projects on which we can use help, from clearing new trails, to setting up additional gardens and other small construction projects.
-A second or third set of hands helps us immensely in completing projects, and if you have carpentry or plumbing experience, that can help too.
+A second or third set of hands helps us immensely in completing projects.
 Most tasks will be alongside one of us, so we can always teach you how to do things if necessary.
-It helps if you have some basic knowledge in some of these areas, but being able to hold a piece of plywood on a ceiling can be just as valuable, depending on the project.
+It helps if you have some basic knowledge of tools, but being able to hold a piece of plywood on a ceiling can be very valuable, depending on the project.

 Our current projects include the following, but this list is not exhaustive:

-3. Some of our buildings (outdoor bathroom) need to be finished, even though they are currently functional.
-This includes installing interior paneling walls and insulation and possibly some painting.
+3. Some of our buildings need to be finished, even though they are currently functional.
+This includes installing interior paneling walls and insulation, flooring, and possibly some painting.

 The above list is not exhaustive, but it gives an idea of some of the work we will be doing out here in the coming months.Languages